jonkeda/Wireframes/architecture/Wireframe/docs/31_Architecture_Validation.md

 ## 1. Overview

-This document validates the UIMMD architecture documentation (Documents 20-29), ensuring consistency, completeness, and identifying any gaps or conflicts between specifications.
+This document validates the Wireframe architecture documentation (Documents 20-29), ensuring consistency, completeness, and identifying any gaps or conflicts between specifications.

 ---